Career Mode Guide

 Position Offered

-The position you're offered on the new aircraft depends on your airline hours:
+The position you're offered on the new aircraft depends on your total career hours:

 The tradeoff: Your airline sponsors the training for free, but your contract is extended by 35-45%, a training bond applies, and your next 4-6 flights have a 30-40% pay reduction to help cover the airline's training investment.
 If you leave early, you'll also owe back a portion of the training cost.